IRA FLATOW, HOST:

 FLATOW: And it's a long leap to go from seeing blood oxygen levels going up to understand what we're thinking when we see something like that.

 POLDRACK: That is a long leap, though, you know, work has shown that we can actually decode what people are thinking, at least in very limited circumstances.
-We can decode with pretty much perfect accuracy if I show you some faces and some outdoor scenes, I can decode without almost - usually with perfect accuracy which of those you're looking at just by looking at the relative levels of activity across different parts of your brain.
+We can decode with pretty much perfect accuracy if I show you some faces and some outdoor scenes, I can decode with almost - usually with perfect accuracy which of those you're looking at just by looking at the relative levels of activity across different parts of your brain.

 As you get to higher-level thought, it gets a lot more complex and a lot more difficult.